abapPM/abapPM/README.md

 # apm

-apm is a *website*, *registry*, and *package manager* for ABAP applications and modules.
+apm is a *website* 🌐, *registry* 📑, and *package manager* 📦 for ABAP applications and modules.

-This repository contains the source code of the package manager.
+This repository contains the source code of the *package manager*.

-You can find the website at https://abappm.com and the registry at https://registry.abappm.com.
+You can find the *website* at https://abappm.com and the *registry* at https://registry.abappm.com.

 NO WARRANTIES, [MIT License](LICENSE)